Ze7Hu/Password-Generator/README.md

 Modify starter code to create an application that enables employees to generate random passwords based on criteria that they have selected

 #Github Pages
-Locate the deployed application on Github pages here[here]
+Locate the deployed application on Github pages here[https://ze7hu.github.io/Password-Generator/]

 #Description